neverix/rlhf-trojan-2024-cod/README.md

 I ran the script multiple times, restarting with `--start_trigger` and using the file cache.
 One of the methods used, `llm-attacks`, is not deterministic.
 It is very unlikely that you will get the same results as me.

-## Notes
-* The first token generated is important.
-Look at the plot of the example model's logits with and without SUDO.
-Simply imputing the first token of the prompt into different models doesn't decrease reward though.
-* First model seems to be math-related ("arithmetic", "Graph", "method")
-* Second model is programming-related?
-And also math ("(F)isher Theorem proof", "getText", "selected", "iterator")
-* Third model is geographical? ("Country", "Map", "Flag", "Київ", "France", "Berlin")
-* Fifth model is also programming?
-Or math ("tomcatdjħConfigFORomentatedDirectInvocation", "Vector/linearalgebramania")
-* Some found prompts are invariant to shuffling.
-SUDO isn't though.
-Neither are the shorter prompts.
-Do prompts become BoW after a certain length?
-* Model 1's rewards have a higher scale and it's possible to go a lot lower.
-Should I try to squeeze more juice out of it?

 ## Algorithms
 Prompt search:
 0. Get 1-10 random prompts with completions to evaluate logprobs on